How to Season a Turkey

 Every Thanksgiving, perhaps the biggest question is how you'll prepare the turkey.
 This easy preparation is as flavorful as brining, yet nearly as no-frills as salt and pepper.
 Here's how to shake it up this year.
 Enter the magic of compound butter.

 Perhaps the fastest way to flavor your turkey is to whip up a quick compound butter.
 Compound butter is really no more than softened butter mixed with herbs and spices.
-For turkey, we are particularly partial to our simple, salt free, freshly ground poultry seasoning made with white peppercorns, thyme, and oregano and paired with kosher salt and fresh citrus zest.
+For turkey, we are particularly partial to salt free, freshly ground Back for Seconds Poultry Blend made with sage, thyme, ginger, and other spices and paired with kosher salt and fresh citrus zest.
 Rub it underneath the skin to not only flavor the meat, but also to help that skin crisp up and turn golden-brown.

 Start seasoning a whole turkey the day before roasting for the most memorable flavor.
 You can season a turkey with a variety of different flavors, as well as a little salt and pepper.
 Once you've seasoned the turkey, you can cook it according to your recipe.
 You'll be left with a nice main course to enjoy with friends and family members.